futrime/lip/docs/en/tooth_json_file_reference.md

 ## possession

 Declares the which folders are in the possession of the tooth.
 When uninstalling, files in the declared folders will be removed.
+However, when upgrading or reinstalling, Lip will keep files in both the possession of the previous version and the version to install (but those dedicated in placement will still be removed).

 ### Syntax